About the project

 A copy of the full scheme appraisal presented to the Parish of St Clement is available for download below.

-Rue de Maupertuis closure analysis notes
+Rue de Maupertuis trial closure: Appraisal analysis note

-Rue de Maupertuis closure appraisal statement
+Rue de Maupertuis closure appendices

 Rue de Maupertuis closure summary